Galerie Kornfeld: History

 Heinrich Georg Gutekunst opened his gallery for Old and Modern Art in Stuttgart on 1 October 1864 and established the basis for a tradition, which remains unbroken until today and to which, since 1919 in Bern, the vital activities of Galerie Kornfeld can be traced back.

 The first auction series took place in Stuttgart from 1868 to 1914.
 His son Richard Gutekunst opened a gallery in 1895 under the name Richard Gutekunst.
 When HG Gutekunst retired in 1910 Wilhelm A. Gaiser took over the firm until 1914.
-After the World War I Richard Gutekunst reopened the gallery in Bern together with August Klipstein.
-Richard Gutekunst retired in 1934 and Eberhard W. Kornfeld took over when August Klipstein died in 1951.
+After the World War I Gutekunst reopened the gallery in Bern together with August Klipstein.
+Gutekunst retired in 1934 and Eberhard W. Kornfeld took over when Klipstein died in 1951.
 The gallery's name changed from Klipstein & Kornfeld, to Kornfeld & Klipstein and finally to Galerie Kornfeld.
 The gallery held sales and auctions that transferred numerous artworks to the United States and other countries.

 Locations

 Galerie Kornfeld has its headquarters in the historic Villa Thurmau at Laupenstrasse 41 in Bern.
 The large sales room pavilion which can accommodate more than 300 auction guests is embedded in a garden laid out in the middle of the nineteenth century.
-The Zurich office lays in an old villa at Titlisstrasse 48.
+The Zürich office lies in an old villa at Titlisstrasse 48.